Thursday, 1 August 2013

 The original MPS

-The following October, another version of the MPS debuted at the 2001 Tokyo Motor Show.
-This new MPS concept was painted Velocity Red Mica and was given a restyled front end.
+This was around the time the blue Mazdaspeed Roadster became available and sold out quickly, showing there was demand for an upgraded car.
+The MPS idea was therefore further developed.
+In September the same year just a few months on from the Mazdaspeed model, another version of the MPS debuted at the 2001 Frankfurt Motor Show.
+This new "MX-5 MPS" concept was painted Velocity Red Mica and was given a restyled front end.
 The new look featured unique individual headlights along with revised air intakes.
 The main grille opening was larger for improved cooling air flow, and there was also an integrated intake hole higher up.
-This intake fed a special enclosed intake manifold for the four individual throttle bodies.
-The MPS used the BP-VE S-VT engine modified to 2000cc, and producing 200PS and 190Nm, quite an increase from the regular car.
+This intake fed a special enclosed intake manifold for the four individual throttles.
+The MPS used the BP-VE S-VT engine modified to 2000cc, now producing 200PS and 190Nm.

 The vents in the front wings were intended to reduce build up of air pressure and front end lift at speed.
 The rear bumper featured a cut out for the centre exit exhaust as well as vents from the wheel arches.
 The side skirts were slightly different from the yellow car and the GT wing was removed in favour of a smaller lip spoiler.

 For the 2002 Auto Salon, another new version of the MPS was on display.
-This one was referred to as the MPS Clubman and was finished in Sunlight Silver.
+This one was referred to as the Roadster MPS Clubman and was finished in Sunlight Silver.
 The 2002 car's specification was different to the previous year's.
-This time the car used the older BP-ZE engine again fitted with individual throttles and was rated at 185PS, it was also fitted with a 4 point roll bar, 6 spoke OZ gunmetal alloys, and NB1 tail lights.
+This time the car used the older BP-ZE engine again fitted with individual throttles and was rated at 185PS, it was also fitted with race seats, yellow harness, a 4 point roll bar, 6 spoke OZ gunmetal alloys, red tow hooks, and NB1 tail lights.

 With the imminent arrival of the 3rd generation NC model in 2005, the MPS model never made it to production.
 It was a useful marketing exercise to gauge reaction to a performance model, and likely informed the development of the Mazdaspeed turbo model which appeared shortly afterwards.
 The unique exterior looks of the MPS concept lived on after Japanese tuning company D-Technique adapted it into their TD-1001R conversion.